karunish/esp32-hud-app/README.md

    ```cpp
    SerialBT.begin("ESP32_HUD");
    ```
    **Make sure that your ESP32 display is laterally inverted to form a correct image when displayed on the windshield**

+---

+## Downloads
+You can just head over to actions and grab the latest artifact :p